God Stuff / Sex Stuff

 For years I have lived and worked in opposition of my body clock, my passions and beliefs.
 But in this present moment I am rejecting the past — hurling my inner being from out of the shadows and into the light of the future.
 To find myself in a situation where I feel as though I have the chance to explore some pretty freaky depths of bodily pleasure while acting on behalf of my soul, well this may in fact be the start of a spiritual awakening.

 I own a great many books on spirituality, higher powers, meditation — I also own more than a few sex toys and related equipment.
-I keep all of these items together in the same space, an unassuming bedside cabinet.
+I keep all of these items together in the same space: an unassuming bedside cabinet.
 It never occurred to me before last week that this storage choice may offer some insight into my current situation.
-In fact, musing on the contents of my “goodie drawer” is exactly what led me to this topic.
-Sex and God are not mutually exclusive in my experience.

 To reflect on powerful moments of spiritual connection, of faith… the sensations are not dissimilar to that of an intense orgasm.
 The feeling of being so utterly lost in the moment, so filled with physical sensation that time and existence fall away.
 The feeling of being so fully in one’s body that each passing second is ecstatic in its beauty and simplicity.
 Is it any wonder so many of us scream “Oh my God” when climaxing?